 If you have any questions, comments or suggestions, you can E-mail us directly from the site.
 Just click the Send Us E-Mail button on the "Main Menu" to take you to the E-mail page, where you can also sign up for the Shroud of Turin Website Mailing List.
-If you wish to submit files directly from your computer, be sure to read the Submission Requirements page first for detailed instructions.

 By submitting materials to this site, you authorize us to publish all or part of your submission.
 We reserve the right to edit all submissions for brevity, clarity and good taste and include or delete them from this site at our discretion.
 Your full name must accompany your submission and will be published along with your comments.